The Best Beaches In Kauai

 Kauai’s west coast is wild and uninhabited with the ‘exception’ of the Pacific Missile Range Facility at Barking Sands.

-This is where locals come to get off the grid, miles, and miles of golden sand with the Na Pali cliffs providing the shade.
-To reach Polihale Beach, you’ll need a 4WD vehicle as the paved road ends at the missile range facility and 5 more miles of rough road is still required in order to reach the beach.
+Part of Polihale State Park, this is where locals come to get off the grid, with miles and miles of golden sand and the Na Pali cliffs providing the shade.
+You need a 4WD to reach Polihale Beach, as the paved road ends at the missile range facility, with five more miles of rough road to the beach.
 Note that car rental companies prohibit visitors from driving a 2WD to Polihale.
-Full facilities and camping possible with a permit.
-No lifeguards.
+It’s possible to camp at Polihale Beach with a permit.

-Polihale State Park - Kauai - Hawaii - by Garden State Hiker
+Polihale Beach - Kauai - by Geordie Mott

 Best Kauai East Coast Beaches